jstmcneil/jstmcneil/README.md

 Hello there!
 My name is Jake McNeil and I'm a developer turned Cybersecurity consultant.
-Primary interests include Cloud Security, DevSecOps, Application Security, and Penetration Testing which are pursued through personal research, enterprise work, and university & certificate curricula.
+My primary interests include Cloud Security, DevSecOps, and Application Security which are pursued through personal research, enterprise work, and university
+& certificate curricula.
 Currently finishing up my Master in Information Security at Georgia Tech.
 To find more about this program, please defer to this link [here.](https://www.gatech.edu/academics/degrees/masters/cybersecurity-ms-cybersecurity)

 Take a look at my website!
 It should list my contact info & recent endeavours: [jstmcneil.github.io](jstmcneil.github.io)